Query-Efficient Black-Box Attack Against Sequence-Based Malware Classifiers: Tested Malware Classifiers

-The \href{https://keras.io/}{Keras} implementation was used for all neural network classifiers, with TensorFlow used for the backend. \href{https://github.com/dmlc/xgboost/}{XGBoost} and \href{http://scikit-learn.org/stable/}{scikit-learn} were used for all other classifiers.
 The loss function used for training was binary cross-entropy.
 The Adam optimizer was used for all of the neural networks.
 The output layer was fully connected with sigmoid activation for all neural networks.
 For neural networks, a rectified linear unit, $ReLU(x)=max(0,x)$, was chosen as an activation function for the input and hidden layers due to its rapid convergence compared to $sigmoid()$ or $\tanh()$, and dropout was used to improve the generalization potential of the network.
 A batch size of 32 samples was used.
-The classifiers also have the following classifier-specific hyperparameters: \begin{itemize} \item DNN - two fully connected hidden layers of 128 neurons, each with ReLU activation and a dropout rate of 0.2. \item CNN - 1D ConvNet with 128 output filters, a stride length of one, a 1D convolution window size of three, and ReLU activation, followed by a global max pooling 1D layer and a fully connected layer of 128 neurons with ReLU activation and a dropout rate of 0.2. \item RNN, LSTM, GRU, BRNN, BLSTM, and bidirectional GRU - a hidden layer of 128 units, with a dropout rate of 0.2 for inputs and recurrent states. \item Deep LSTM and BLSTM - two hidden layers of 128 units, with a dropout rate of 0.2 for inputs and recurrent states in both layers. \item Linear SVM and logistic regression classifiers - a regularization parameter of C=1.0 and an L2 norm penalty. \item Random forest classifier - 10 decision trees with unlimited maximum depth and the Gini criteria for choosing the best split. \item Gradient boosted decision tree - up to 100 decision trees with a maximum depth of 10 each. \end{itemize} The classifiers' performance was measured using the accuracy ratio, which gives equal importance to both false positives and false negatives (unlike precision or recall).
+The classifiers also have the following classifier specific hyperparameters: \begin{itemize} \item DNN - two fully connected hidden layers of 128 neurons, each with ReLU activation and a dropout rate of 0.2. \item CNN - 1D ConvNet with 128 output filters, a stride length of one, a 1D convolution window size of three, and ReLU activation, followed by a global max pooling 1D layer and a fully connected layer of 128 neurons with ReLU activation and a dropout rate of 0.2. \item RNN, LSTM, GRU, BRNN, BLSTM, and bidirectional GRU - a hidden layer of 128 units, with a dropout rate of 0.2 for inputs and recurrent states. \item Deep LSTM and BLSTM - two hidden layers of 128 units, with a dropout rate of 0.2 for inputs and recurrent states in both layers. \item Linear SVM and logistic regression classifiers - a regularization parameter of C=1.0 and an L2 norm penalty. \item Random forest classifier - 10 decision trees with unlimited maximum depth and the Gini criteria for choosing the best split. \item Gradient boosted decision tree - up to 100 decision trees with a maximum depth of 10 each. \end{itemize} The classifiers' performance was measured using the accuracy ratio, which gives equal importance to both false positives and false negatives (unlike precision or recall).
 The false positive rate of the classifiers varied between 0.5-1\%.
 The false positive rate was chosen to be on the high end of production systems.
 A lower false positive rate would mean lower recall either, due to the trade-off between false positive rate and recall, thereby making our attacks even more effective.

 The performance of the classifiers is shown in Table \ref{tab:Classifier-Performance}.
 The accuracy was measured on the test set, which contains 36,000 samples.

 As can be seen in Table \ref{tab:Classifier-Performance}, the LSTM variants are the best malware classifiers, in terms of accuracy, and, as shown in Section \ref{subsec:Attack-Performance}, BLSTM is also one of the classifiers most resistant to the proposed attack.